Jon Parrish Peede

 From 2007 to 2011, Peede oversaw the NEA’s funding of literary organizations and fellowships to creative writers and translators.
 For seven years, he led writing workshops for U.S. troops in Afghanistan, Bahrain, England, Italy, Kyrgyzstan, the Persian Gulf, and on domestic bases.

-Under his leadership, VQR increased its annual online reach by 400,000 readers and expanded its paid readership to 51 countries.
+Under his leadership, VQR expanded its paid readership to 51 countries.
 He acquired work from seven Pulitzer Prize winners and edited interviews with two Nobel laureates.

-He has served on the national council of the Margaret Walker Center for the Study of the African-American Experience, Jackson State University; the advisory committee of Virginia Festival of the Book, Virginia Foundation for the Humanities; and the poet laureate selection committee, state of Mississippi, office of the governor.
+He has served on several nonprofit boards, including the national council of the Margaret Walker Center for the Study of the African-American Experience at Jackson State University.